- Clinical science

 Epidemiology

-- Second most common type of dementia (10–20% of cases).
+- Second most common type of dementia (occurs in 15–20% of individuals with dementia) [1]

 Epidemiological data refers to the US, unless otherwise specified.